Does America’s Academic Culture Practically Demand Addictive Drug Use?

-In Narconon long-term, residential programs, the use of any pharmaceutical aids is avoided.
-Many other rehabs may diagnose personality disorders they say underlie the problem with study drugs and prescribe Valium, Librium, Xanax or other drugs, but this is not getting to the root of the problem.
-An addicted person needs to learn how to succeed and bring their life and study skills under their own control without drugs and that is what is learned at Narconon drug rehabs such as Narconon Georgia in Atlanta.
+In Narconon long-term, residential programs, other than those needed for medical conditions on the direction of the doctor, the use of any pharmaceutical aids is avoided.
+Many other rehabs may diagnose personality disorders they say underlie the problem with drug abuse and prescribe Valium, Librium, Xanax or other drugs, but this is not getting to the root of the problem.
+An addicted person needs to learn how to succeed and handle situations in life without drugs and that is what is learned at Narconon drug rehabilitation centers.

-In a program running three to five months on average, each person has a chance to improve their skills in dealing directly with the challenges presented by life, doing a thorough detoxification to repair harm to the body done by drugs, and learning better how to set and achieve goals.
+In a program running eight to ten weeks on average, each person has a chance to improve their skills in dealing directly with the challenges presented by life, doing a thorough detoxification to repair harm to the body done by drugs, and learning better how to set and achieve goals.

-Narconon reviews appearing on websites verify that the result of the program is a bright new outlook on life and an understanding of how to build a better life without drugs.
-By pursuing sobriety in a residential environment, a student has a chance to fully focus on recovery before returning to the stress and competition of a academic environment.
+Reviews from Narconon graduates show that the result of the program is a bright new outlook on life and an understanding of how to build a better life without drugs.
+By pursuing sobriety in a residential environment, a student has a chance to fully focus on recovery before returning to the stress and competition of an academic environment.

-If you are seeking help for your own dependence on study drugs or if you want to help someone else who needs to break free from addiction, contact the international offices of Narconon at 800-775-8750 today.
+If you are seeking help for your own dependence on study drugs or if you want to help someone else who needs to break free from addiction, contact Narconon today.